 January 13, 1905 to April 25, 1916

 Detectives Wegener and Sweeney were also running to the scene and had just rounded the corner when Groendike shot Patrolman Robins.
 Groendike, running east on Longworth, saw them and fired a shot at them.
 Detective Wegener, who already had is revolver at the ready, returned fire.
-Two of his three shots took effect; one passing through Groendike’s torso and the other lodging in his spine paralyzing him below the waist.
+Two of his three shots took effect – one passing through Groendike’s torso and the other lodging in his spine paralyzing him below the waist.

-If you have information, artifacts, archives, or images regarding this officer or the incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was researched and revised on April 17, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.